NemoNiraj/Angular-App/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# 2 Angular-App
+ To use one at a time make change in `app.component.html` file
+ 1. Todo list built with Angular
+ 2. Embedded Unlayer editor using Angular Component.